 The connection between LH and ego can also be seen in the fact that the LH is competitive, contentious, and agonistic.
 It wants to win.
 It is the part of you that hates to lose arguments.

-Using the metaphor of Chaos and Order, the RH deals with Chaos – the unknown, the unfamiliar, the implicit, the emotional, the dark, danger, mystery.
+Using the metaphor of Mystery and Order, the RH deals with Mystery – the unknown, the unfamiliar, the implicit, the emotional, the dark, danger, the chaotic.
 The LH is connected with Order – the known, the familiar, the rule-driven, the explicit, and light of day.
 Learning something means to take something unfamiliar and making it familiar.
 Since the RH deals with the novel, it is the problem-solving part.
 Once understood, the results are dealt with by the LH.
 When learning a new piece on the piano, the RH is involved.
 Once mastered, the result becomes a LH affair.
 The muscle memory developed by repetition is processed by the LH.
 If errors are made, the activity returns to the RH to figure out what went wrong; the activity is repeated until the correct muscle memory is developed in which case it becomes part of the familiar LH.

 Science is an attempt to find Order.
 It would not be necessary if people lived in an entirely orderly, explicit, known world.
-The lived context of science implies Chaos.
+The lived context of science implies Mystery.
 Theories are reductive and simplifying and help to pick out salient features of a phenomenon.
 They are always partial truths, though some are more partial than others.
 The alternative to a certain level of reductionism or partialness would be to simply reproduce the world which of course would be both impossible and unproductive.
 The test for whether a theory is sufficiently non-partial is whether it is fit for purpose and whether it contributes to human flourishing.

 The LH looks for and finds order in the flux of experience.
 In reality, every person is slightly different and every experience is unique.
 The 100th time something is done is different from the 99th.
-In order not to just get lost in Chaos, the LH uses categories and applies them across experience.
+In order not to just get lost in Mystery, the LH uses categories and applies them across experience.
 While focusing on the repetitive aspects of experience can be useful, too much LH and Order is boring – resulting in the feeling “been there, done that.”

 Analytic philosophers pride themselves on trying to do away with vagueness.
 To do so, they tend to jettison context which cannot be brought into fine focus.
 However, in order to understand things and discern their meaning, it is necessary to have the big picture, the overview, as well as the details.
 There is no point in having details if the subject does not know what they are details of.
 Such philosophers also tend to leave themselves out of the picture even when what they are thinking about has reflexive implications.
 John Locke, for instance, tried to banish the RH from reality.
 All phenomena having to do with subjective experience he deemed unreal and once remarked about metaphors, a RH phenomenon, that they are “perfect cheats.”
 Analytic philosophers tend to check the logic of the words on the page and not to think about what those words might say about them.
 The trick is for them to recognize that they and their theories, which exist in minds, are part of reality too.